 When you exercise and do the same thing over and over again, it is only natural that you may lose some motivation (even if you really love it).
 So shake it up and keep it interesting to keep yourself motivated while exercising at home!

-If you’re used to doing bodyweight exercises, for example, try some online yoga classes and a dance class to get your body moving.
+If you’re used to doing bodyweight exercises, for example, try some online yoga classes or a dance class to get your body moving.
 Since so many fitness programs and classes are available for free right now, this is the time to try out something new.
 Who knows what you could end up liking and wanting to incorporate into your exercise routine for the long run!